tbgolfer86/Website-Sign-On/README.md

 # Website-Sign-On

   ## Description
   This project was created to automate the login process on a website.
-Once the script is run, it will automatically visit the specified URL in the script and log in with credentials supplied in a .env file.
+It will automatically visit the URL specified in the script using Puppeteer's built-in test version of Google Chrome.
+Then it automatically fills out the login form and submits it with the user's credentials.

 ---